LuminiCode/windows-unc-path/README.md

-# Add item to Windows shell context menu to get the windows UNC path from a network drive
+# Get the UNC path from a network drive via application which is in the Windows shell context menu

 ## Basic informations
 - Windows Forms App (.NET Framework)